robmats555/AMS362_HW2/README.md

 ## Algorithm Description: Naive Method
 The naive method requires a nested nested for loop.
 If the two matrices are X and Y, the algorithm iterates through the rows of X, then the columns of Y, and then the rows of Y. This simulates how one row of X multiples a column of Y and so forth to do the multiplication.
 The algorithm then deposits the result in a csv (naive-10 for 2^10 x 2^10 multiplication and naive-12) that is in the same directory.
-(I did this one in C++ because the Python version takes significantly longer)
+(I did this one in C++ because the Python version takes significantly longer and the 2^12 x 2^12 takes a very long time still.)

 ## Algorithm Description: Strassen Method
 A recursive algorithm is used for Strassen.
 As professor Deng said we can stop the algorithm after at least three levels so I use the built in numpy matrix multiplier once the dimensions of the inputted matrix are 2^7 x 2^7 as a base case.
 Otherwise, I split the matrix into four pieces and then apply the additions and subtractions to it as shown below.
 I then put the results in a csv (strassen-10 and strassen-12).
 I also put the default numpy multiplication results in csvs (default-10 and default-12) as a comparison.